jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 #### Functions with Default Arguments

 You can give a function's parameter default arguments that will be used if the caller doesn't pass in arguments for those parameters.
 Here's an example using a function that returns a Range object.
 A Range is a list of numbers that goes from `start` to `end` (non-inclusive of the end number) with an optional `step` parameter that defaults to 1 and defines the step size between numbers in the list.
+You'll define a Range type in chapter 8.

 ```js
 /**